The Fight Against Tuberculosis

 National Jewish Health Continues its Unrelenting Effort Here and Abroad

-Now in its 50th year, the Denver TB Course offers the most comprehensive training in the U.S., to physicians and other healthcare professionals from around the world.
+The Denver TB Course began in 1963 and continues to offer the most comprehensive training in the U.S., for physicians and other healthcare professionals from around the world.

 Tuberculosis (TB) is embedded in the DNA of National Jewish Health.
 In 1899, when the disease raged across the nation in epidemic proportions, the National Jewish Hospital for Consumptives opened its doors to care for destitute tuberculosis patients.
 Throughout the 20th century National Jewish Health contributed research, education and clinical programs that helped bring tuberculosis infections to historically low rates in the United States.
 Today, tuberculosis remains a global epidemic that infects more than 9 million people each year, and National Jewish Health continues its unrelenting effort here and abroad.

 During its first decades National Jewish Health treated thousands of tuberculosis patients from around the nation.
 It created the first self-contained facility for treating children with TB, established a “preventorium” to prevent TB in children, and launched the nation’s largest and most advanced program for the study and treatment of TB.
 Its faculty conducted clinical studies crucial to the development of the first effective antibiotics, developed an important culture medium for growth and diagnosis of TB, and defined new diagnostic and treatment protocols still used widely today.

 Not long after physicians began using antibiotics, cases of drug-resistant TB began appearing.
 National Jewish Health became the premier center in the United States for the care of drug-resistant TB, and it still is.